How to Get Involved in Adopt-a-Shelter-Dog Month

 - If you work at a shelter, promote Adopt-a-Dog month.
 Make posters, banners, and alert other businesses in your area about any special events you’re having.
 Don’t forget to mention Adopt-A-Dog Month on your website.

 - If you have a dog, get them spayed or neutered.
 Unexpected puppies usually end up in shelters.
-Plus, spaying and neutering has also been shown to help animals lead longer, healthier lives and have fewer behavioral problems than animals that haven’t been fixed.
+Plus, spaying and neutering have also been shown to help animals lead longer, healthier lives and have fewer behavioral problems than animals that haven’t been fixed.

 - If your dog gets loose, chances are he’ll end up at a shelter.
 Outfit him with ID tags, a microchip, or both in the event that he gets lost.
 This will make it easy for a shelter to identify your dog and get them quickly and safely returned to you.
 About 710,000 animals who enter shelters as strays are returned to their owners each year, and proper identification will make there’s a happy ending.